Kanchan1599/ANS/wiAddNewVMTemplate.md

   Prerequisites to Add New VM Templae.

-  1. Access to both tenants ans-mar-01 & ans-cly01 in VRA.
+  1. Access to respective tenants (eg-ans-mar-01 , ans-cly01) in VRA.

 ## Step 1